Akina-Aoki/Product_Finder/documentation/sprint2.md

 ## User Story

 As a data engineer,
-I want a JSONL dataset that simulates container inventory across stores
+I want a JSONL dataset that simulates container i nventory across stores
 so that we can test our data platform pipeline.

 ---